oktaytuncay/Kubernetes/kubernetes.md

 ```

 We can add as many labels as we like.
-Once the pod is created we can use the following command to select the labelled pod.
+Once the pod is created we can use the following command to select the labeled pod.

 ```bash
 kubectl get pods --selector app=Prod